FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Scale a shape

 Scaling a shape is a more dangerous operation because, unlike translation or rotation, scaling non-uniformly (with different values for X, Y and Z) can modify the structure of the shape.
 For example, scaling a circle with a higher value horizontally than vertically will transform it into an ellipse, which behaves mathematically very differently.
-For scaling, we cannot use the `transformShape()`, we must use `transformGeometry()`   *
+For scaling, we cannot use the `transformShape()`, we must use `transformGeometry()`:

 ```python